cube2222/octosql/README.md

 ### Why the name?
 OctoSQL stems from Octopus SQL.

-Octopus, because octopi have many arms, so they can grasp an manipulate many objects, like OctoSQL is able to handle multiple databases simultaneously.
+Octopus, because octopi have many arms, so they can grasp and manipulate multiple objects, like OctoSQL is able to handle multiple datasources simultaneously.

 ## Quickstart
 Let's say we have a csv file with cats, and a redis database with people (potential cat owners).
-Now we want to get a list of cats with the cities their owners live in.
+Now we want to get a list of cities with the number of distinct cat names in them and the cumulative number of cat lives (as each cat has up to 9 lives left).

 First, create a configuration file ([Configuration Syntax](#configuration)) For example: